 AC5300 range: 5,000 sq ft.

-Sounds like the ASUS AC5300 is better for your home, right?
+Sounds like the wireless router is better for your big home, right?

 Orbi versus eero home mesh kit (hint, the eero is terrible)

 For some reason some claim the eero is a better home wireless mesh option but I think they are just old outdated websites if they recommend this equipment.
 Why?
 The eero cost a lot more, it only covers 1,000 square feet per router and you are forced to install a buggy app on your phone to manage it.
 It does not have Netgears high end long standing battle tested web interface and superior hardware.
 In fact the software is just garbage according to many.
 I have not even touched it because it lacks the technology.
 It was an early adapter from a company that just isn’t in the home or office wireless router business.
 I don’t even think it’s worth mentioning but some people have asked me how it stands up to the Orbi home mesh.
 It simply does not.
 It’s like comparing oranges to banana peels.
 Eero is a toy, stay away.

 The choice may be a lot harder when put side by side with the Linksys Velop so be sure to check the full comparison chart for details on why we still recommend the Orbi over the Linksys.
 However, there is no comparison at all when you put it side by side with the Google WiFi or the eero mesh kit.
 They should not be viewed as a possible contender when choosing a home wifi system.